The shutdown due to the COVID-19 outbreak has not been easy for anyone.

 As new case growth slows in the United States, many organizations that went virtual or shut down entirely are now considering a re-entry.
 In many cities and states, it’s simply too soon, but for companies in less affected areas, a planned, cautious re-entry might be necessary.

-Without the right plan, a sudden re-entry could cause a second wave of new cases and prolong stay-at-home orders.
+Without the right plan, a sudden re-entry could cause another wave of new cases and prolong stay-at-home orders.
 Because of this, it’s vital that companies assess the risks, learn strategies to mitigate risk, and ultimately come to a decision that is right for their communities, their employees, and their customers.

 Because of this need, we’ve created two new training videos that will help leaders and employees understand what safe re-entry entails.
 Click here to gain free access to these videos!